FrameworkComputer/EmbeddedController/docs/gitlab.md

 ### Running a Job

 Once Docker and the Gitlab Runner are installed, invoke it as follows.
-This takes place outside of the
+This takes place outside of the chroot environment.

 ```
 (outside)